virous360/minecraft-server-termux/README.md

 only works if you are on the same network unless you setup your router firewall (not covere covered here)

 <h1>Overall steps : </h1>
-0. settings up your phone ip as static
+0. settings up your phone ip as static <br>
-1. setup your ssh to connect from your laptop for easy copy paste (optional)
+1. setup your ssh to connect from your laptop for easy copy paste (optional) <br>
-2. Get termux to run on phone boot (optional)
+2. Get termux to run on phone boot (optional)<br>
-3. installing java
+3. installing java <br>
-4. installing minecraft server
+4. installing minecraft server <br>
-5. seting up startup on boot
+5. seting up startup on boot <br>

 <h2>step 0 :</h2>
 in your device :  settings > connections > wifi > press on your wifi > advanced > ip settings > set to static > copy your ip to use it later ex: 192.168.1.105